BaZi - the OG Character Sheet

 It is common for people in Asia to consult masters with their birth info, and use the information to make major life decisions.
 The most successful masters often consult for conglomerates, and their advice can factor into corporate decisions made by CEOs.

-Understanding what we can do with those stats is where we can start scripting our own destiny.
+Using BaZi to understand our cognitive baseline and how we can manage them to achieve real world outcomes is where we can start scripting our own destiny.

 Deriving Your Base Stats